SMS marketing has emerged as a popular advertising technique due to the widespread adoption of smartphones and text

-If your audience is biting, then you can send around 10 texts a month, maybe up to 12.
+If your audience is biting, you can send around 10 texts a month, maybe up to 12.
 You still want to average about a message a day and no more than that.

-Their data proves that sending too many texts can lead to a strong drop in opt-ins.
-For instance, by bombarding your audience with 29 bulk SMS marketing messages over a month, up to 40 percent of them could unsubscribe.
+Their data proves that sending too many texts can lead to a substantial drop in opt-ins.
+For instance, when you bombard your audience with 29 bulk SMS marketing messages over a month, you could lose up to 40% of them.

 Give Them a Reason to Stay Engaged

-It can unless you give them a reason to want to become a part of your SMS marketing list.
-You want this list to be its own entity.
+It will … unless you give them a reason to want to become a part of your SMS marketing list.
+You want this list to be its entity.

 Create a Sense of FOMO

-While we talked before about the ideal times to reach out to SMS users, you don’t always have to play exactly by the rules.
+While we talked about the ideal times to reach out to SMS users, you don’t always have to play strictly by the rules.

-SimpleTexting brings up a good point to keep in mind as you sit deliberating when to hit the send button on that text.
+SimpleTexting brings up an excellent point to keep in mind as you deliberate when to hit the send button on that text:

-If you know you’re having a weekend sale, don’t send out a text on Tuesday afternoon about it.
+Don’t send out a text on Tuesday afternoon about it if you know you’re having a weekend sale.
 By the time Friday night arrives, most of your audience will have forgotten about that text.
 Instead, reach out on Friday afternoon.